Nonprofit Burnout: How to Recognize And Manage It

 Benefits can be of many kinds – professional benefits, career advancement, compensation, and time off.
 Employees in any sector want to improve their professional skills and go up the ladder of success.
 Nonprofits are no exception.
 It may seem to leaders as though they have little time left for employee training and skills advancement but this way, they’re neglecting the needs of their employees.
 43% of nonprofit employees feel that they lack the ongoing training to perform their job.
 It affects their productivity and leaves no room for improvement.

-Coming to nonprofit compensation, 47% of employees are dissatisfied with pay ranges.
-They think their skills and effort deserve better.
+Salary competition is the number one issue affecting nonprofit hiring and retention.
+Nonprofit employees think their skills and effort deserve better.
 Other important factors include sick/personal time off, health care coverage, retirement plan, etc. Employees love to feel cared for and secured in a job.
 As a nonprofit, you need to see how many benefits you can offer your employees as you and they grow.
 For smaller nonprofits, this can be a struggle.
 But as you grow, you need to welcome these added responsibilities for increased employee retention and reduced stress.

 3. Strict work models